TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 Stateless Encoding and Decoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The base :class:`Codec` class defines these methods which also define the function interfaces of the stateless encoder and decoder:
+The base :class:`Codec` kundi defines these methods which also define the function interfaces of the stateless encoder and decoder: